basharast/wut/README.md

 I don't benefit from WUT at all, it's completely free and made to help others for real

-there is no plans for now to make the project opensource due to some considerations
+there are no plans for now to make the project opensource due to some considerations

 this could change in future, but for now consider WUT as closed source project